suncoast-devs/handbook/lessons/full-stack-build-an-app/index.md

 various components.
 At first, define them in the same file, but then use the excellent `refactor` feature of `VS Code` to move the component to a dedicated file.
-This will ensure all the correct `import` and `export` settings are created and simplifies the details of the syntax.
+This will ensure all the correct `import` and `export` settings are created and simplify the details of the syntax.
 You can also drag the component to the correct folder and `VS Code` will ensure the `import` statements are correctly updated.

 ## Start with a mobile view

 Start with the wireframes in their mobile view.
 This, again, helps keep away feature creep and ensures you are only including the most critical features.
-It also helps ensure that you have a good mobile design since it is likely that many of the visitors of your site will be on narrow viewport devices such as phones and tablets.
+It also helps ensure that you have a good mobile design since it is likely that many of the visitors to your site will be on narrow viewport devices such as phones and tablets.

 ## Use react-router to make each page